-Reinstatement: When a Signatory that was previously declared non-compliant with the Code and/or the International Standards is determined to have corrected that non-compliance and to have met all of the other conditions imposed in accordance with Article 12 for reinstatement of its name to the list of Code-compliant Signatories (and Reinstated shall be interpreted accordingly).
+Reinstatement: When a Signatory that was previously declared non-compliant with the Code and/or the International Standards is determined to have corrected that non-compliance and to have met all of the other conditions imposed in accordance with Article12 for reinstatement of its name to the list of Codecompliant Signatories (and Reinstated shall be interpreted accordingly).

-Representatives: Officials, directors, officers, elected members, employees, and committee members of the Signatory or other body in question, and also (in the case of a National Anti-Doping Organization or a National Olympic-Committee acting as a National Anti-Doping Organization) representatives of the government of the country of that National Anti-Doping Organization or National Olympic Committee.

-Signatory Consequences: One or more of the consequences set out in Code Article 11.124.1.12 that may be imposed on a Signatory as a result of its failure to comply with the maintain Code and/or the International Standards.
+Representatives: Officials, directors, officers, elected members, employees, and committee members of the Signatory or other body in question, and also (in the case of a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization)representativesof the government of the country of that National Anti-Doping Organization or National Olympic Committee.
+SignatoryConsequences: One or more of the consequences set out in Code Article $\frac{11.124.1.12}{1.12}$ that may be imposed on a Signatory as a result of its failure to comply with the maintain Code and/or the International Standards.

-Special Monitoring: Where, as part of the Signatory Consequences imposed on a non-compliant Signatory, WADA applies a system of specific and ongoingmonitoring to some or all of the Signatory's Anti- Doping Activities, to ensure that the Signatory is carrying out those activities in a compliant manner.
+Special Monitoring: Where, as part of the SignatoryConsequences imposed on a non-compliant Signatory, WADA applies a system of specific and ongoing monitoring to some or all of the Signatory's Anti-The Signatory is carrying out those activities in a compliant manner.

-Supervision: Where, as part of the Signatory Consequences imposed on a non-compliant Signatory, an Approved Third Party oversees and supervises the Signatory's Anti-Doping Activities, as directed by WADA, at the Signatory's expense (and Supervise shall be interpreted accordingly).
+Supervision: Where, as part of the SignatoryConsequencesimposed on a non-compliant Signatory, an Approved Third Party oversees and supervises the Signatory's Anti-Doping Activities, as directed by WADA, at the Signatory's expense (and Supervise shall be interpreted accordingly).

-Takeover: Where, as part of the Signatory Consequences imposed on a non-compliant Signatory, an Approved Third Party takes over all or some of the Signatory's Anti-Doping Activities, as directed by WADA, at the Signatory's expense.
-Compliance, such consequences to be based on the particular facts and circumstances of the case at hand, and applying the principles set out in Article 10.
+Takeover: Where, as part of the SignatoryConsequences imposed on a non-compliant Signatory, an Approved Third Party takes over all or some of the Signatory'sAnti-Doping Activities, as directed by WADA, Compliance, such consequences to be based on the particular facts and circumstances of the case at hand, and applying the Signatory'sexpense principles set out in Article 10.

 WADA Auditor: A suitably experienced WADA staff member or external anti-doping specialist who has been trained by WADA to collect information in support of conduct the assessment of a Signatory's Code Compliance.
-The external anti-doping specialistWADA Auditor should be free of any conflict of interest in respect of each Compliance Audit that he/she undertakes.
+The external anti-doping specialist WADA Auditor should be free of any conflict of interest in respect of each Compliance Audit that he/she undertakes.